chisui/dakka/thesis/main.md

 Notice that the default definition for `Messag a` is `()`.
 This default definition is meant for actors that do not actually expect any data inside of their messages, but ruther use messages as triggers for their behavior.
-Another sensible default defintion for `Message a` would be `Void`, which would indicate that the actor can not recieve any messages at all.
+Another sensible default definition for `Message a` would be `Void`, which would indicate that the actor can not receive any messages at all.
 If the message type of an Actor is `Void` the only way for that actor to act is on receiving signals.

 To be able to send these messages around in a distributed systems we have to ensure that they are serializable.